 In addition, I am an expert at staging properties, a very important and often underrated facet of marketing.
 There are a multitude of ways to help showcase your property in the best light, and I know them all...
 Some clients have even called me a miracle worker, so believe it when I say I can make your property easier to sell.

-More importantly, the caliber of my work will be exceptional, including first class photography and premium printing materials.
+More importantly, the caliber of my work will be exceptional, including first class photography and premium printing.
 At the end of the day, when everything is a blur to buyer prospects, your home will still stand out with my marketing materials.
-The most professional looking brochures, coupled with expert staging, helps to get that important second visit, the one that often brings an offer.
+The most professional looking brochures, coupled with expert staging, helps to get that all important second visit, the one that often brings an offer.